bparanj/crystal/electronics/experiments/queue/capacitor-ac-dc.md

 The paradox of a nonconducting dielectric material between capacitor plates seemingly allowing AC current to pass is explained by the physics of capacitors and how they interact with alternating current (AC).
-Here’s the detailed explanation:

 ### How a Capacitor Passes AC with a Nonconducting Dielectric